ossobv/exactonline/README.rst

     select Manage subscription.

 Log into the `Exact Online App Center`_, click MANAGE APPS (APPS BEHEREN);
-it should be a large links visible on the Top Right.
+it should be a large link visible on the Top Right.
 Make sure the redirect URI has the same transport+domainname as the site that you wish to connect.

 For sites with an internal URI only, you may need to alter the hostname